eclipse-tractusx/eclipse-tractusx.github.io/docs/oss/code-reviews.md

 - Create the PR
 - Step 1: Content Review
-  - Assign somebody qualified to make the content review for your PR ( a contributor from your produc team)
+  - Assign somebody qualified to make the content review for your PR (e.g. a contributor from your product team)
   - PR is reviewed, review comments are added to the PR
-  - work on the review comments (correct / extend if necessary)
+  - Work on the review comments (correct / extend if necessary)
-  - ask for re-reviewing if necessary
+  - Ask for re-reviewing if necessary
 - Step 2: Assign a committer to make the review for the OSS governance
   - PR is reviewed, review comments are added to the PR
-  - ask for re-reviewing if necessary
+  - Ask for re-reviewing if necessary
 - PR is merged by the committer who has made the review

 ## Step 1 - Content review (the responsibility lies with the product team)